-- The amount actually spent (limited to the advance or allowance), or - The daily amounts set out in the table below where the employee is obliged to spend at least one night away from his/her usual place of residence on business.
+- The amount actually spent (limited to the advance or allowance), or - For a day trip where employee is not spending at least one night away from his/her normal place of residence, an amount not exceeding R139. - The daily amounts set out in the table below where the employee is obliged to spend at least one night away from his/her usual place of residence on business.
 When the deemed amounts are used, the employee does not have to produce proof of the amounts spent and the allowance is not subject to employees' tax.

-Cost 2019 2020 2021 Meals and incidental cost in South Africa R416 R435 R452 Incidental cost only in South Africa R128 R134 R139 Daily amount for travel outside South Africa As per SARS website osite
+Cost 2020 2021 2022 Meals and incidental cost in South Africa R435 R452 R452 Incidental cost only in South Africa R134 R139 R139 Daily amount for travel outside South Africa As per SARS website osite